RTIInternational/harness-vue/docs/introduction/page-definitions.md

 By default, the value of each filter is expected to be a `String`.
 However, if a filter is given the prop `multiple` set to `true`, then the value of the filter will be expected to be an `Array`.

 ### Defaults
-Harness Vue will attempt to find defaults for each filter at runtime, as well as whenever instructed to via the `intializeDefaults()` lifecycle hook.
-Harness Vue will look for options with the `default` attribute set to `true`.
+Harness-Vue will attempt to find defaults for each filter at runtime, as well as whenever instructed to via the `intializeDefaults()` lifecycle hook.
+Harness-Vue will look for options with the `default` attribute set to `true`.
 If none exist, it will use the first option as a default.

 ## Load Data
 A page definition also includes an asynchronous function called `loadData`.
 This function is given two arguments, (`pageDefinition`, `pageStore`), and is expected to return an object with a key for each chart and a value representing the data each chart should update to include.
 For more on how this function is used, please see the [lifecycle tutorial](/usage/lifecycle).